Enforcing Your Legal Rights as a Consumer

 Federal and state rules of civil procedure provide certain requirements for class actions.
 For example, the Federal Rules of Civil Procedure outline four basic criteria.
 The class must be too large to make it practical to handle each claim individually, the claims of the class members must share common legal and factual issues, the named plaintiff in the case must have claims that are typical of the class, and that plaintiff must be able to fairly and adequately represent the interests of the class as a group.

 Once a class is certified, the court will notify potential class members of the case and give them a chance to opt out of it.
-Any settlement in a class action must receive approval by a court, and each class member has the opportunity to object to it.
+Any settlement in a class action must receive approval from a court, and each class member has the opportunity to object to it.
 (This is not an empty requirement, and some notable class actions have seen settlements rejected when the court felt that they were inadequate.)
-Read more here about class actions.

 Small Claims Court